-Now that we’ve talked about what eCommerce email marketing is and why it’s critical for eComm stores, let’s dive into the eight types of campaigns that will help you drive more revenue.
+Now that we’ve talked about what eCommerce email marketing is and why it’s critical for eComm stores, let’s dive into the eight types of eCommerce email marketing campaigns to increase ROI.

 1. Get fans on board with a welcome email